kevbite/kevbite.github.io/_posts/2017-05-13-ddd-south-west-7-retrospective.md

 Having already published my own .NET Standard Library to nuget ([CompaniesHouse.NET](https://www.nuget.org/packages/CompaniesHouse)) I was a bit on the edge about attending this talk.
 I've read most of the .NET Standard content from the internet and wanted to get another person perspective on the subject.
 I feel it is so easy to just miss a few good points when just working on your own.

-The talk by [Adam Ralph](https://twitter.com/adamralph) was really imformative and even included some new topics such as _.NET Standard 2_.
+The talk by [Adam Ralph](https://twitter.com/adamralph) was really informative and even included some new topics such as _.NET Standard 2_.

 ![adam-ralph-dot-net-standard]